jugla/worldtidesinfocustom/README.md

 </details>

 ## Using the component
-Get API key from https://www.worldtides.info/developer (buy prepaid)
+- Get API key from https://www.worldtides.info/developer (buy prepaid)

-Then either
+Different Vertical reference can be used for tide.
+Please go to this page that explain [https://www.sailingissues.com/navcourse7.html](https://www.sailingissues.com/navcourse7.html)

-- use UI
+- **Use UI (Integration)**

-- or in configuration.yaml, declare :
+*Deprecated* in configuration.yaml, declare :
 <details><summary>Example of YAML</summary>

 ```yaml